klangner/cantor/doc/usage.md

 /home/klangner/workspaces/haskell/cantor/fixtures/java/src1
 ```

-## Count lines of code metric
+## Run lines of code (LOC) metric

-To count number os lines in a given project use command:
+To count number of lines in a given project use command:

 ```shell
 cantor loc <project_src>